emmanueltouzery/blog/posts/2018-04-05-prelude-type-guards.md

 instead of returning `Collection<T>`, we can return `Collection<U>` for the first sublist.

-But if we return to our example, it's tricky to express in types that the second sublist will contain only `string` elements...
+But if we return to our example..
+We had `number|string`, and we partitioned on whether the element is a `number`.
+And typescript didn't realize that the second sublist could have the type `string` instead of `number|string`.

-In effect we have to tell the compiler that the type of the second sublist is the generic type of the input collection, _minus_ the type that we keep for the first sublist.
+To achieve that, in effect we have to tell the compiler that the type of the second sublist is the generic type of the input collection, _minus_ the type that we keep for the first sublist.
 Type subtraction?
 Sounds impossible to express right?